Samsung/tizen-docs/docs/application/native/guides/ui/tzsh-softkey.md

 ## Get Opacity State of Softkey Window

-To know the current opacity state of softkey service's window, call the `tzsh_softkey_global_opacity_state_get` function:
+To know the current opacity state of softkey service's window, call the `tzsh_softkey_global_opacity_state_get` function.
+The softkey service's window may be opaque or transparent.

 ```
    int ret;